thegetty/quire-docs/content/documentation/for-developers.md

 ### `blackfriday`

-*Configuration for the [Blackfriday](https://gohugo.io/getting-started/configuration-markup#blackfriday) markdown rendering engine.
-See *
+*Configuration for the [Blackfriday](https://gohugo.io/getting-started/configuration-markup#blackfriday) markdown rendering engine.*

 Location: `config.yml`, or any of the environment and format specific config files found in the `config` directory | Type: Object | Compatibility: Quire v0.18.0 and below